-If traditional Japanese paper ambiguously exists between solid and liquid, earth belongs to the world of solid, liquid and gas – albeit metaphysically – says Kengo Kuma.
-He grew up in a traditional-style house that had earth-finished walls, and he remembers how the particles came off of the walls, drifted in the air and eventually landed on tatami mattresses.
-Earth was solid walls, but was also particles floating in the air and dust collected on the floor.
-And when it was cleaned, it quickly dissolved in the water.
-It belonged to the world of continuity and there were no explicit boundaries between the different states, he maintains as he looks back.
+If traditional Japanese paper exists ambiguously between solid and liquid, earth belongs to the world of solid, liquid and gas – albeit metaphysically – says Kengo Kuma.
+He grew up in a traditional-style house that had earth-finished walls, and he remembers how particles came loose from the walls, drifted in the air and eventually landed on the tatami mattresses.
+Earth was at once the solid walls, but also particles floating in the air and dust, collecting on the floor.
+And when it was cleaned, earth quickly dissolved in water.
+Looking back, he sees that it belonged to the world of continuity and there were no explicit boundaries between the different states.

-Earth can bring the breath of nature in architecture.
-It has the texture that make us feel earthy and homey.
-Kuma leverages water in different ways to embrace the potental that earth has, sometimes applying it on the metal surfaces, sometimes using it as a bed for plants to spontaneously grow on it.
+Earth can bring a breath of nature in architecture.
+It has the texture that make us feel at home.
+Kuma leverages water in different ways to embrace the potential of earth, sometimes applying it to metal surfaces, sometimes using it as a bed where plants can grow spontaneously.